Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 Overall, Drops is a great tool to enrich your vocabulary as you dabble in learning a new language.

-By: Safia of Nomad Junkies
+Submitted by: Safia of Nomad Junkies

 My best tip for learning a language is that some stuff is more important than other stuff.
 Prioritize!
 I see people learning sentences like “The boy is eating the spider”.
 Really?
 When would this ever come in handy?
 I suppose around some toddlers with questionable eating habits, but you get my drift.